department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/UAT-August-2020/conversation-guide-uat.md

 OK,let's get started.

-1. Have you heard of BDD before this session?
+1. Have you heard of Benefits Delivery at Discharge (BDD) before today?
-2. Next, I'd like to confirm: You are separating from the military between X-Y days? (answer depends on whether this is for 90-180 or 1-89)
+2. Next, I'd like to confirm: You are separating from the military between X-Y days? (answer depends on whether this is for 90-180 days before discharge (BDD claim) or 1-89 days (normal claim))

 - **If no, the participant can not complete UAT**.
 Confirm/probe if they seem confused, but if they are sure they are not separating within the expected window, we can let them go.
 3. Can you confirm for me that you have a DS Logon?
 4. Do you know your username and password?